-Think about how the industry has changed over the years.
-When I was young, local shops dominated the pharmacy business.
+Think how the industry has changed over the years.
+When most of us were young, local shops dominated the pharmacy business.
 They sat on corners all around America.
 And represented a small store with first aid medical products, watchbands, batteries, candy and prescription drugs.

 Consolidation swept over the industry.
 And eventfully, most of the small stores were either acquired by larger entities or driven out of business.
 The promises of large chains like Walgreens, CVS, Eckerd, Rite Aid, and countless others was profitability through efficiencies and the ability to advertise.

 Pharmacy Branding Strategy is Mundane